UNIVERSAL-IT-SYSTEMS/console-xls-to-json/README.md

-console-xml-to-json
+console-xsl-to-json
 ===================

-Convert XML to JSON (command line program)
+Convert XLS to JSON (command line program) using FeeXL and libjson.